klarm/KMCard/README.md

 # Introduction

 **RVCard** is a lightweight, high-performance solution for creating dynamic UI components.
-It supports building reusable UI components by writing XML layouts and supports various flexible combinations between UI components.See the **Demos**  for more detail.
+It supports building reusable UI components by writing XML layouts and supports flexible combinations between UI components.
+See the **Demos**  for more detail.

 # Main Features
 - Supports the description of UI components by writing XML layouts, supporting standard flex layout.
-- UI components layout and combine asynchronously，high-performance.
+- layout and combine UI components asynchronously，high-performance.
-- Supports custom tags and attributes in XML layouts.
+- Supports custom tags and attributes in XML layout.
 - Supports adaptation protocol standard data structure and structured non-standard data.

 # Demo